 One person dead in officer-involved shooting in Davis

-DAVIS, Oklahoma (KXII) - One person is dead and a police officer is being checked out at the hospital after an officer-involved shooting Wednesday night.
+DAVIS, Okla.
+(KXII) - One person is dead and a police officer was checked out at the hospital after an officer-involved shooting Wednesday night.

-The officer got into a brief struggle with the suspect and police say the suspect took the officer’s gun and fired two rounds.
+The officer got into a brief struggle with the suspect and police say the suspect took the officer’s gun and fired two rounds before being shot dead.

-One person is dead.
-An officer is hurt and is going to the hospital.

-Davis Police Chief Dan Cooper says there is no suspect at large.

-The Oklahoma State Bureau of investigation has taken over the scene now.
+Davis Police Chief Dan Cooper says there is no suspect at large and the Oklahoma State Bureau of Investigation has taken over the investigation.

 Copyright 2021 KXII.
 All rights reserved.